baka-senpai-lts/scalc/doc/basics.md

 ## Name or value

-Semantics are clear here, when you need a variable name to set variable or use it in lambda, append `'` to the beginning, this will be evaluated as a literal.
+Semantics are clear here, when you need a variable name to set variable or use it in lambda, prefix the name with `'`, this will be treated as a literal.
 Whenever you need to get a value that it holds, just type the name of the variable you need.